 It felt increasingly awkward.
 I really wanted to help her out, but it looked like as if I was trying to duck out of it.

 And then it came to me.
 Yes!
 One love song came to mind that I knew the lyrics of, for the whole required 10 seconds.
 (Yes, you're reading that correctly, 10 seconds).
 I'm not proud of it.
 Actually, I'm a bit ashamed of it, but the love song that came to mind was 'Ik Hou Van Jou' (I love you) by Gordon.

 Sometime in the distant past a couple of lines of 'Ik Hou Van Jou' had nested into my brain.
 Just enough to last for ten seconds.

 I sang the lines to Strawberry Bachelorette with hand gestures and all and her friends were satisfied.
-She still had to fulfil a lot of challenges, but she did have her sweet revenge on that audacious street photographer.
+She still had to fulfill a lot of challenges, but she did have her sweet revenge on that audacious street photographer.